tbrycekelly/icy-seas-colab/content/about.md

   - Federal Acquisition Regulation (FAR) compliance statements
   - Business license, EIN, and SAM.gov registration

-Copies of relevant policies and compliance documentation are available upon request.
+See a full directory of our policies [here](/docs/policies).
+Copies of specific policies and compliance documentation are available upon request.